sslivkoff/ctc-doctest/source/python/rpc_client.md

 ## RPC Providers

 Unless otherwise specified, requests will be sent to the default RPC provider in `ctc`'s config.
 Functions in `ctc.rpc` that send RPC requests also take an optional `provider` argument that can be used to specify other RPC providers.

 For more details, see the RPC Provider section on the [Data Sources](../data_ops/obtaining_data) page.

 ## Typical RPC Request Lifecycle in `ctc`
-1. a constructor function encodes request metadata and parameters into a `RpcRequest` `dict`
+1. a constructor function encodes request metadata and parameters into a `RpcRequest` python `dict`
 2. the request is dispatched to an rpc provider using `rpc.async_send_http()`
 3. the client `await`s until the rpc provider returns a response
 4. a digestor function decodes the response

-For requests that execute contract code (like `eth_call`) or retrieve events (like `getLogs`), `ctc` will encode/decode inputs/outputs using the relevant function abi's and event abi's.
+For requests that execute contract code (like `eth_call`) or retrieve events (like `eth_getLogs`), `ctc` will encode/decode inputs/outputs using the relevant function abi's and event abi's.